camerahacks/lightroom-macro-pad/README.md

 V0.1 works on CircuitPython 6.2.0 and above

 V0.5 (in progress/main branch) will transition to Circuit Python's new Keypad API that allows key pin and matrix scans.
-This feature is only available in Circuit Python 7.0.0, which is in Alpha right now, but the Keypad API is stable and works really well.
+This feature is only available in Circuit Python 7.0.0, which is in Beta right now, but the Keypad API is stable and works really well.

-If you don't want to deal with Alpha software, just download lightroom-macro-pad v0.1.
+If you don't want to deal with Beta software, just download lightroom-macro-pad v0.1.
 If you want the latest and greatest, the ```main``` branch is what you want, just make sure you have Circuit Python 7.0.0 on your board.

 ## Coming Soon - Wishlist

-* Support 10-Switch layout
+* ~~Support 10-Switch layout~~ (done)
-* Ability to scan a diode matrix
+* ~~Ability to scan a diode matrix~~ (main branch)
 * Possibly, an open source PCB

 ## Switch Layout